alessandroarduino/EPT-guidelines---analysis-scripts/README.md

    - [scikit-image](https://scikit-image.org/) (>=0.25.2)
    - [scipy](https://scipy.org) (>=1.15.2)

-The package version reported in brackets represent the oldest releases with which the tool has been tested.
+The package version reported in brackets represents the oldest releases with which the tool has been tested.
 Older versions could work as well.

 # Input Requirements